wuaipinglab/sitePath/README.md

 install.packages("devtools")
 devtools::install_github("Takkoona/sitePath")
 ```
-To use plotting function and read annotated nexus file (from beast). [ggtree](https://bioconductor.org/packages/release/bioc/html/ggtree.html) is needed.
+To use plotting function and read annotated nexus file (from beast),  [ggtree](https://bioconductor.org/packages/release/bioc/html/ggtree.html) is needed.

 ### Linux
 Use the code above to install